Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	Corporation.
 The Bylaws may be amended at any meeting of the Board of Directors by a majority vote of the Directors present.

-1. Written notice of all meetings shall be given to each Member in a reasonable time prior to the meeting, as set in the Bylaws.
+1. Written notice of all meetings shall be given to each Director in a reasonable time prior to the meeting, as set in the Bylaws.

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)